 - Events: Although some business events can be costly to attend, the return on investment can be high if you choose one that attracts the perfect target market.
 Choose your events carefully, and plan to make the most of your visit.

 - Partnerships: Trade organisations and business support groups such as the Federation of Small Businesses often run free or low-cost networking events where you can meet like-minded firms, and potentially form a mutually beneficial marketing partnership.

 It's important to remember that cheap is not the same as cost-effective.
 To ensure your marketing efforts are worth the effort, concentrate on testing and fine-tuning, and make sure you're getting a measurable return on the time and money you spend.

 Take a disciplined approach

-It's tempting, when you don't have a lot of budget for marketing, to simply try things on the basis that anything is better than nothing.
+It's tempting, when you don't have a big budget for marketing, to simply try anything and everything, on the basis that any effort is better than nothing.
 But lack of budget is not an excuse for scattergun marketing.
 Anything you do can and should be planned and measured.

 So-called "free" marketing methods - such as social media - must be approached with discipline.
-That means you need to set objectives, monitor time spent and measure results.
+That means you need to set objectives, monitor how much time you spend, and measure results.
 Thanks to analytics software, this is easy to do.

 Know your limits

-The dilemma for many business owners, though, is when the DIY approach is actually less cost-effective than getting outside help.
-A professional website design, proper branding, strategic use of search engine optimisation - all these are jobs that business owners frequently try themselves before realising they need more expertise.
+The dilemma for many business owners is when the DIY approach is actually less cost-effective than getting outside help.
+A professional website design, proper branding, effective PR - all these are jobs that business owners frequently try themselves, before realising they need more expertise.
 Specialist freelancers often provide the most cost-effective solution here.